doc-detective/doc-detective.github.io/docs/get-started/config/contexts/index.md

 By default, Doc Detective runs tests in Chrome on Windows, macOS, and Linux.
 You can specify custom contexts to run tests in other apps.

-Each context is name up of an `app` object and a `platforms` array.
+Each context is made up of an `app` object and a `platforms` array.
 When Doc Detective runs tests, it checks the associated contexts to see if the app is available and if it's running on a specified platform.
 If the conditions are met, the test runs in that context.
 You can specify multiple contexts for a test, and Doc Detective will run the test in each context that is met.

 For comprehensive options, see the [context](/docs/references/schemas/context) reference.